jwiegley/emacs-async/README.md

 # emacs-async

-async.el is a module for doing asynchronous processing in Emacs.
+`async.el` is a module for doing asynchronous processing in Emacs.

 # Install

-Add to your .emacs.el:
+Add to your `.emacs.el`:

      (when (require 'dired-aux)
        (require 'dired-async))